 - Unplug the power adapter and cable from your device.

 - Reconnect them to your device and a power outlet.

 - If your device doesn't indicate that it's charging, unplug the power adapter and restart the device.

 - Press and hold the Power button for a few seconds.
 If you see the message "Do you want to shut down your Fire?" tap OK.
 Once your device has completely turned off, press the Power button for a few seconds to turn it back on.

 - Plug the power adapter and cable into the device and charge for at least an hour.

 - If your tablet still isn't charging, you may need a repair.
-Schedule an appointment with one of our experts.
+Schedule an appointment with an Amazon Fire repair expert.

 Before reading further, make sure that other devices in your home can connect to Wi-Fi.
 If they can't, you may have a larger issue and should contact your internet service provider (ISP).
 Once you know a Wi-Fi connection is possible, follow these steps.